OsamaMohammed3332/OsamaMohammed3332/README.md

 ## 👨‍💻 About Me

-I'm a passionate Flutter Developer with a degree in Computer Science and Artificial Intelligence from Beni Suef University (Class of 2024).
-With over two years of hands-on experience, I specialize in creating elegant, efficient mobile applications that deliver exceptional user experiences.
+I am a Computer Science and Artificial Intelligence graduate from Beni Suef University, class of 2024.
+With over two years of experience in mobile app development, I have honed my skills as a Flutter developer.
+Currently, I work as a Flutter developer at GameChanger Solutions and The American University in Cairo (AUC), creating innovative and efficient mobile applications.
+My expertise lies in crafting smooth, responsive user interfaces and developing robust app architectures using Flutter.

 ### 🎯 Current Roles
 - Flutter Developer at GameChanger Solutions